MonaElkhouly/Medical-Equipment/Infant-Incubator/README.md

 # Infant Incubator Monitoring System

 ## Overview
 This project is an Infant Incubator Monitoring System that measures and regulates temperature, humidity, and heart rate using an Arduino-based system.
-It features an LCD display, a temperature/humidity sensor (DHT11), a Pulse Sensor, a relay system for heating and cooling, and a buzzer for alerts.
+It features an LCD display, a temperature/humidity sensor (DHT11), a Pulse Sensor, a 12v fan and an AC lamp system for heating and cooling, and a buzzer for alerts.

 ![Infant Incubator Design](media/3.jpeg)